kubevirt/community/design-proposals/vm-pool.md

 Autohealing has two layers.

-* VMI Recovery - This is configured at the VMConfig layer through the use of LivenessProbes on the VMI template within the VMConfig.
+* VMI Recovery - This is configured at vmi layer through the use of LivenessProbes on the VMI template within the VMPool.
 More info about Liveness proves can be found [here](http://kubevirt.io/user-guide/virtual_machines/liveness_and_readiness_probes/#liveness-and-readiness-probes)
-* VM Recovery - This is configured at the VMPool layer through the use of the `Autohealing` tunable on the VMPool's struct.
+* VM Recovery - This is configured at the VMPool management layer through the use of the VMPool.Spec.Autohealing tunable.

 VMI recovery involves simply tearing down a VM's active VMI and restarting it.
 The VM's volumes are preserved and the new VMI is launched using the existing volumes.
 This is essentially an automated VM restart.